 There are those that still consider Canberra nothing more than a roundabout-wrapped bubble for politicians and public servants, but they’d be wrong.
 The National Capital has evolved into one of the most liveable, and loveable, cities in Australia, complete with edgy hotels and a groundbreaking food scene.
 And there are so many things to do in Canberra with kids, its hard to know where to start.

-Think fun, hands-on museums and galleries, mind-bending centres of space and science, adrenalin-packed adventure centres, sprawling parks, playgrounds and phenomenal family-friendly food.
+Think fun, hands-on museums and galleries, mind-bending centres of space and science, adrenalin-packed adventure centres, sprawling parks, playgrounds and phenomenal family-friendly food and activities.

 In fact, kid-friendly Canberra is so totally cool that we’ve returned frequently over the last decade, braving every one of its 406 roundabouts, to scoot, cycle, Segway and stroll through its every popular nook and secret cranny.

-So, after many years of staying, playing and eating our way through the Capital, I’m sharing this mammoth round up of 57 of the best things to do in Canberra with kids, as road tested by mine!
+So, after many years of staying, playing and eating our way through the Capital, I’m sharing this mammoth round up of 63 of the best things to do in Canberra with kids, all road tested by mine!

 The best things to do in Canberra with kids

 Iconic Canberra Attractions

-The National Capital is home to a number of important Australian landmarks, from the historically significant to political powerhouses and technological treasures.
+Canberra is home to a number of important Australian landmarks, from the historically significant to political powerhouses and technological treasures all perfect for families to explore.

 1. Lake Burley Griffin

 The sprawling parks and gardens surrounding Lake Burley Griffin – the mammoth man-made centrepiece of the Capital – provide the perfect playground for families in Canberra seeking a little fresh air and fun.
 Explore some of the many attractions, cafes, parks and play spaces as you walk, scoot, or hire a bike or Segway to cruise around the flat paths that encircle the lake’s 40-kilometre shoreline.
 For those who’d rather get out on the water than around it, there are rowing, sailing, kayaking and motor boats for hire.

 Hours: All hours